redkite-labs/redkitecms-docs/book/add-custom-block.rst

-Add a custom App-Block to AlphaLemon CMS
+Add a custom App-Block to RedKite CMS
 ========================================

-This chapter explains how to create a custom App-Block and use it with AlphaLemon CMS.
+This chapter explains how to create a custom App-Block and use it with RedKite CMS.
 In detail it explains how the create, the **BootstrapButtonTutorialBlockBundle**, which lets you manage a Twitter Bootstrap button using a nice ajax interface.